New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Rollovers and conversions Rollover of non-Roth funds

 If your in-service withdrawal qualifies as an 'eligible rollover distribution,' you can roll over all or part of the withdrawal tax-free to a traditional IRA or to another potential Halliburton plan that accepts rollovers.
-In general, most in-service withdrawals qualify as eligible rollover distributions except for hardship withdrawals and required minimum distributions after age 70½.
+In general, most in-service withdrawals qualify as eligible rollover distributions except for hardship withdrawals and required minimum distributions (which generally begin at age 73).
 If your withdrawal qualifies as an eligible rollover distribution, your plan administrator will give you a notice (a '402(f) notice') explaining the rollover rules, the withholding rules, and other related tax issues.
 (Your plan administrator will withhold 20% of the taxable portion of your eligible rollover distribution for federal income tax purposes if you don't directly roll the funds over to another plan or IRA.)

 You can also roll over ('convert') an eligible rollover distribution of non-Roth funds to a Roth IRA.
 And some 401(k) plans even allow you to make an 'in-plan conversion'--that is, you can request an in-service withdrawal of non-Roth funds, and have those dollars transferred into a Roth account within the same 401(k) plan.
 In either case, you'll pay income tax on the amount you convert (less any nontaxable after-tax contributions you've made).